Miro0o/Docs-Notes/CS/🔑 CS_Core/👩‍💻 Languages Programming/🐛 Tools Chain/Program Debuggers.md

 #### Extensions
 ##### [splitmind](https://github.com/jerdna-regeiz/splitmind)
-`splitmind` helps to setup a layout of splits to organize presented information.
+`splitmind` helps to set up a layout of splits to organize presented information.

-Currently only `gdb` with `pwndbg` as information provider is supported and `tmux` for splitting.
+Currently, only `gdb` with `pwndbg` as information provider is supported and `tmux` for splitting.
 It relies on the ability to ouput section of information to different tty.

 #### Pwntools
 📂 [pwntools](https://github.com/Gallopsled/pwntools)